As a life-long Stark County resident, Bob Fernandez wanted to give back to his community from an early age.

-The Financial Prosperity Center also provides employment counseling and placement, financial education and coaching, and public benefits access.
+The Economic Mobility Center also provides employment counseling and placement, financial education and coaching, and public benefits access.

 Fernandez retired from his position as special projects director for Stark County Family Court in September 2018.
 He continues to serve on the financial stability impact council, and he encourages others to get involved.